24 Things Your Garbage Collector Wants You to Know

 You Can Help Us Stay Safe

 You can also make the life of a garbage collector safer by wrapping your broken glass in newspaper first, to spare us bloody hands.
-Here’s the smart way to deal with broken glass.
+Or pick it up with something like a lint roller.

 And think twice before throwing out any chemicals.
 We’ve witnessed entire trucks go up in flames after chance chemical reactions in the back, often thanks to a farmer who dumped toxic pesticides.